 The city hall square is worth the visit for its lively vibe alone.
 Nearby, you will find plenty of shops and places to eat.
 If you happen to be in Vienna during the winter months, you will also find one of the best Christmas markets in town, located in front of the glorious building.

 Walking around Vienna

-For this one day in Vienna itinerary, there is no need to take public transport.
-We recommend walking between each attraction, as not only will you get to see the little things in between, you will also get a better feel for life in Vienna.
+For this one-day Vienna itinerary, there is no need to take public transport.
+We recommend walking between each attraction, as not only will you get to see the little things in between, but you will also get a better feel for life in Vienna.
 The streets are filled with beautiful architecture so there is no chance of you getting bored.
-We recommend downloading the maps.me app and pinpoint these top attractions on your map beforehand, so you can easily navigate between them.
+We recommend downloading the maps.me app and pinpointing these top attractions on your map beforehand, so you can easily navigate between them.

 Public transport in Vienna